LincolnLandForensics/HodgePodge/md5_hunter/README.md

 read pdf's and other specific filetypes and export out unique md5 hashes and words for password cracking and file hunting.

-filetypes: .pdf, .txt, .docx
+filetypes: .pdf, .txt, .docx (and more)

-throw lots of files into the 'pdfs' folder and run the script.
+throw lots of files into the 'md5_hashes' folder and run the script.

 Exe version available upon request.